pem2k/react-portfolio/README.md

 ## Description

 This portoflio was written with react, as well the libraries Formik (form handling), email.js(email handling), and react-router-hash-link (handles  anchors and smooth scroll).
 I deviated from the challenge's design specifications because I preferred the single page look of the application.
+While I didn't use it in this site, I am comfortable with the react router.
 I also did not include github and linkedin icons at the bottom.
 I reserved that space for a mailTo link with an svg icon.
 Instead I included external links to my github and linkedin in my navbar without icons to match the styling.

 ## Table of Contents